Jackie WOD Review

 Coming out of the Jackie WOD squat, you should drive with your hips.
 This will cause a chain reaction of momentum that will transfer directly into the pressing movement.
 As you come up, squeeze your glutes and push up with your hips.
 Make sure that the bar is still resting on your shoulders, and not being held out in front of you.

 Once you have done the push press, punch the bar up over your head.
 Do not grip the bar too tightly so that you can flip back your wrist as you punch up.

 Exercise #3: Pull Ups

-To get through your 30 pull ups in as fast a time as possible, you should opt for butterfly kipping pull ups.
+To get through your 30 pull-ups of the Jackie WOD in the fastest time as possible, you should opt for butterfly kipping pull-ups.
 With this pull up you do not have to actually get your chin over the bar.
 You simply have to get it in line with the bar.
 The butterfly kip uses the energy that gravity gives you when you fall on the front portion and use that energy to create a circular motion.

 When you start the butterfly pull up, you need to understand the circular motion.
 Once you do, you will learn to kick harder with your legs, which will bring you higher into the butterfly.
 Think in turns of swooping down and following through as a fluid action.
 It is the leg swing that drives you up for the next rep.

 You can practice the proper Jackie WOD leg swoop motion by standing with your left hand cracked against an upright and doing leg circles with your right leg that mimic this popping motion.
 Get faster and faster as you swoop your leg down.
 Then repeat with the other leg.

 Once you have this standing leg swoop down, jump up to a pull-up bar and practice a hanging leg swoop.
 Once you are used to doing this, pull up a little bit with your arms.
 Then keep pulling up as you drive with more momentum through the legs to bring yourself up to the level of the bar.